powerpaul17/nc_money/README.md

 # Money app for Nextcloud

 Financial management app for Nextcloud.
-It is loosely based on the concepts of [GnuCash](gnucash.org).
+It is loosely based on the concepts of [GnuCash](http://www.gnucash.org).

 Basic functionality is working but it is still in a very early stage of development.
 Use at your own risk.

+I will happily accept (working) pull requests for bug fixes, improvements and new (useful) features.

 ## User manual